The Igloo Village of Shikaribetsu

 The bigger ones can be used as a night stay if you desire so.

-Some of the bigger ones had seating arrangements made from blocks of ice.
+The bigger igloos had seating arrangements made from blocks of ice.
+The space was good enough for a small group of 5-6 people.

-On the left one can find the popular open air hot spring.
+On the north-east side of the village, one can find an open air hot spring.
 The hot tub is installed in the water during spring.
 Once the lake freezes, the tub is no more visible and with the surrounding snow and ice, it appears as though visitors are bathing in ice.
 What more can one ask for while bathing in warm spring water, surrounded by snow, mountains, and fresh air.
-A Japanese family was taking a bath.
-We didn’t disturb them and walked towards the white chapel on the far edge of the village.

 After investigating the village we wandered off to the far right where a gentleman was offering snowmobile rides.
 Those looking for a taste of adventure can ride the snowmobile along a pre-designed course over the lake for ¥1000.
-Since neither of us had any experience of handling a snowmobile, the guide drove us across the lake.
+Neither of us had any experience of handling a snowmobile so the guide drove us across the lake.
 The guided tour costs ¥2000.
-In spite of the helmets, one can feel the bite of the freezing wind as we rode across the huge lake.
+In spite of the covered helmets, we could feel the bite of the freezing wind across our face as we rode across the huge lake.

 Back at the hotel, we collected our luggage and relaxed on the couch in the lounge.
 The storm had subsided when the bus arrived at 4 pm.
 We immediately boarded the bus and were on our way back to Obihiro.

 We were tired from all the walking, so we had a quick dinner and went to bed.
+Thanks for reading.
+Please leave me a comment if you liked the post.
 Tomorrow we go on a tour of Akan National Park arranged by Akan bus.